 Cuéllar is on the boards of the William and Flora Hewlett Foundation, the American Law Institute, and the American Bar Foundation, and is a life member of the Council on Foreign Relations.
 Within the California Judiciary, he leads the Language Access Implementation Task Force.
 In 2012, he was the Barbara Harrell-Bond Distinguished Lecturer at Oxford University.

-After graduating from Calexico High School in California's Imperial Valley, he received an A.B. magna cum laude from Harvard, a J.D. from Yale Law School, and a Ph.D. in political science from Stanford.
-He clerked for Chief Judge Mary M. Schroeder of the U.S. Court of Appeals for the Ninth Circuit.
+A naturalized U.S. citizen born in northern Mexico, Cuéllar graduated from Calexico High School in California's Imperial Valley.
+He received a B.A. from Harvard magna cum laude, a J.D. from Yale Law School, and a Ph.D. in Political Science from Stanford.
+After law school, he began his career at the U.S. Treasury Department, and clerked for Chief Judge Mary M. Schroeder of the U.S. Court of Appeals for the Ninth Circuit.